 The Court rejected Dominos appeal and sided with the 9th US Circuit Court of Appeals, which stated that ,“…alleged inaccessibility of Domino’s website and app impedes access to the goods and services of its physical pizza franchises — which are places of public accommodation.”

 If you’ve never considered web accessibility before, it may feel like a daunting task lies ahead of you.
-But there’s a core set of features to keep in mind, and if you stick these, you shouldn’t go too far wrong:
+But there’s a core set of features to keep in mind when determining how to make your client’s WordPress site accessible, and if you stick to these, you shouldn’t go too far wrong:

 As previously mentioned, visually impaired internet users often utilize screen readers.
 These read aloud the alt text assigned to the images on the website to provide the user with context.
 In light of that, any website imagery (unless it’s purely decorative) should be given alt text that describes the image.

 Unfortunately, screen readers can struggle with these, which can (sometimes) result in incorrect interpretations.